yassin292/polyphosphate-patent-analysis/README.md

 # Polyphosphate Patent Analysis

-This repository contains scripts, data, and figures for analyzing patent activity related to the chemical and biological synthesis of polyphosphate (polyP).
+This repository contains scripts, data, and figures for analyzing patent activity related to the chemical  synthesis of polyphosphate (polyP).
 It is part of the supporting material for the publication:
 > Contact Information:
 >
 Name: Dahbi yassine